WKSSZN/vecoda/README.md

 "`rqeuest`"="attach"
 `cwd`: working directory
 `name`: debug instance name
 `encoding`: optional,  encoding of variables
+`address`: optional, fill it when using remote debug, or manual select process to attach

 It needs to pick a progress when starts `attach` debugging